29 Jan A Guide For Kids With Allergies

 4.)
 Keep your pets groomed and possibly outdoors if your child has allergies to pet fur.

-If you are not sure what your child is allergic to we recommend getting them allergy tested to figure out the diagnosis and treatment plan.
-If regular allergy medication is not effective, speaking with a pediatrician or an allergist for immunotherapy (allergy shots) may also be suggested.
+If you are unsure what your child is allergic to, we recommend getting them allergy tested to determine the diagnosis and treatment plan.
+If regular allergy medication is ineffective, speaking with a pediatrician or an allergist for immunotherapy (allergy shots) may also be suggested.

 Contact Us